mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 ### 8.8.2 Shape vs. Image

 The vertex and face lists of a mesh object define its form (geometry and topology) but meshes can also have local display attributes.
-Colors and Texture-coordinates are two of these that we can control via RhinoScript.
+Colors and Texture-coordinates are two of these that we can control via RhinoScriptSyntax.
 The color list (usually referred to as 'False-Colors') is an optional mesh property which defines individual colors for every vertex in the mesh.
 The only Rhino commands that I know of that generate meshes with false-color data are the analysis commands *(_DraftAngleAnalysis, _ThicknessAnalysis, _CurvatureAnalysis and so on and so forth)* but unfortunately they do not allow you to export the analysis meshes.
 Before we do something useful with False-Color meshes, let's do something simple, like assigning random colours to a mesh object:

 <img src="{{ site.baseurl }}/images/primer-meshfalsecolours.svg">{: .img-center  width="80%"}